-Bezdan is a Danuber River cruise port located in Serbia (West Backa District).
-The town has population of around 4,000.
+Bezdan is a Danube River cruise port located in Serbia (West Backa District).
+The town has a population of around 4,000.

-- The popular name of Bezdan is “water settlement”, as it is surrounded by water.
-The only way to get to Bezdan is through crossing one of the bridges around the village.
+The popular name of Bezdan is “water settlement”, as it is surrounded by water.
+The only way to get to Bezdan is by crossing one of the bridges around the village.

 Port Bezdan cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Bezdan, Serbia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.